fancycade/tele/book/src/introduction.md

 Tele is an alternative syntax for the Erlang programming language.

-This means that Tele code is compiled to Erlang code while being fully interoperable.
+This means that Tele code is compiled to Erlang code.
 There are no added semantics or extra standard library.
 It's just Erlang.
-In fact, the syntax is a subset of Erlang's.
+Technically, the syntax is a subset of Erlang's.

 The design is intended to be transparent to end users.
 Meaning libraries or tools that one writes in Tele will be seen as Erlang to the end user.